-Around the world we are seeing many heartwarming posts, thanking frontline workers – doctors, nurses, and the like.
-These people are doing a hugely important job, at risk to their personal health and that of their family – they warrant our gratitude.
+Around the world we have seen many heartwarming posts, thanking frontline workers – doctors, nurses, and the like.
+These people have been doing a hugely important job, at risk to their personal health and that of their family – they warrant our gratitude.

-But the seafaring community aren’t being recognized by applause, TV commercials or signs of thanks in windows.
-They are however working intensely to keep the global economy and supply chains moving.
+But the seafaring community hasn’t been recognized by applause, TV commercials or signs of thanks in windows.
+They have however been working intensely to keep the global economy and supply chains moving.

 So, to all those seafarers around the world, Bulugo simply wanted to say thank you.